utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 ### OAuth 2.0

 With OAuth 2.0, you first retrieve an access token for the API, then use that token to authenticate future requests.
+Access tokens are short-lived, but the authorization server can also provide a long-lived refresh token.
+A client application can use the refresh token to automatically [refresh the access token](#refreshing-an-oauth-20-token).

 Accessing data with OAuth 2.0 varies greatly between API service providers, but typically involves a few requests back and forth between client application, user, and API.
 An example OAuth 2.0 flow could run as follows:

 * A client application makes a request for the user to authorize access to their data.
 * If the user grants access, the application then requests an access token from the service provider, passing the access grant from the user and authentication details to identify the client.
-* The service provider validates these details and returns an access token.
+* The service provider validates these details and returns a short-lived access token and a long-lived refresh token.
 * The client uses the access token to request the user data with the service provider.
+* When the access token expires, the client can use the refresh token to automatically request a new access token.

 To use OAuth 2.0, do the following: